samthomson/oracle/README.md

 }
 ```

-There are five required params:
+There are five required params (three to select the market, and two for calculating the moving average):

 - symbol: the target coin
 - quote: the market the coin is quoted in